7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Resource-Manager.md

 #  Azure Administration - Azure Resource Manager

-Azure Resouce Manager is a collection of services not searchable.
+Azure Resouce Manager is a collection of services not searchable, it allows a you manage Azure Resources.
 - CRUD Resources
 - Apply management features
 - Writing Infrastructure as Code (IaC) via JSON temlpates.